geethanjali9119-hub/Supply-Chain-Inventory-Analysis/README.md

 The Power BI dashboard provides an interactive view of supply chain, sales, and inventory performance.

-The dashboard screenshot will be added to the `Screenshots` folder.
+The dashboard screenshots are available in the `Screenshots/` folder.

 ## 📁 Repository Contents